AlexOkrepkyi/some-api-tests/readme.md

 ## Project description

 A total of 6 tests have been created, 1 per endpoint (/details, /price, etc.).

 As a diversification of test data, each test utilizes a random object of active exchange-pair set, randomly obtained from the /list endpoint.

 Simple logging has been added.

-The following external libraries have been user:
+The following external libraries are used:
 * `pytest`
 * `request`
 * `pytest-env`